apparentorder/reweb/README.md

 #### re:Web

 The re:Web binary is a small piece of Go code that is added to the original web application's container image.
 It is the Lambda's entrypoint.
-On startup, it starts the actual web application.
+On startup, it starts the actual web application, and waits until it becomes available.
 It handles communication with the Lambda Runtime API, and for each incoming request (Lambda invocation), it will make a corresponding HTTP request to the web application.

 #### Application Server